 How your firm should be planning, the MiFID legislative process and how we will be implementing the changes.

-MiFID is a wide-ranging piece of legislation.
-Depending on your firm's business model it could affect many of your functions, from client services to IT and HR systems.
+MiFID is a wide-ranging piece of legislation and, depending on your firm's business model, could affect a wide range of its functions, from client services to IT and HR systems.